LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 ### Make sure Podman works

 Run `podman run hello-world` as your user to test your privileges.
-If this does not run correctly, SIMULATeQCD will not run correctly.
+If this does not run correctly, the container build will not function.

 If you see the error: